 So what can people do to decrease their likelihood of divorce?
 Well, it’s likely that the answer resides in education and income.
 People with more education and better jobs usually don’t have to cope with the strains that inexperience and job instability place on marriages.
 In effect, this isn’t to say that young people who get married will inevitably face divorce; a correlation simply exists among individuals with these traits.

 The data depicting the divorce rates on an international scale provides credibility to the idea that divorce isn’t a uniquely American issue; it’s a worldwide event.
-The obvious downsides to divorce – including professional discomfort, decline in health, and the wellbeing of children – should motivate men and women to do everything they can to make their marriage a success.
+The obvious downsides to divorce – including professional discomfort, a decline in health, and the wellbeing of children – should motivate men and women to do everything they can to make their marriage a success.
 In the end, it all begins with finding the right person, and once that happens everything else can fall into place.